oasis-tcs/csaf/csaf_2.1/prose/edit/src/introduction-02-terminology-glossary.md

 a specific version of a file in a version control system; a database table accessed via an HTTP request;
 an arbitrary stream of bytes returned from an HTTP request, a product URL, a common product enumeration value.

+Critical Extension
+:    An extension that if an instance of it is included in a CSAF Document causes at least one mandatory test to fail.

 CSAF 2.0 to CSAF 2.1 Converter
 :    A CSAF Producer which takes a CSAF 2.0 Document as input and converts it into a valid CSAF 2.1 Document.